 It’s a hundred small things like that that make the experience better with a joint account, and one of the reasons I recommend taking the leap whenever you feel your relationship is ready for it.
 Just make sure your default Google account remains your personal one, so you don’t share things you don’t need/want to — like a surprise gift.

 Things to keep in mind before making the move

 A joint Google account may not be the solution for every couple out there.
 It makes a lot of things easier, sure, but disentangling it can be a complicated mess.
 If you decide to separate, who gets ‘custody’ of the account?
 Who keeps the digital purchases and paid subscriptions linked to it?
 You’d also have to move the necessary data back to your personal accounts and rebuild some of your history across services.
-Suppose you were using it for hotel bookings and had reached a certain privilege status, what do you do with that?
+Suppose you were using it for hotel bookings and had reached a certain privilege status, who gets to keep that?
 All of these are questions you should ask yourself and your partner before taking the plunge.

 Not all couples will benefit from a joint account either.
-My husband and I are both what you’d call ‘techies,’ and we’re both equally involved and interested in all the aspects of our life together.
-If you have divided shopping, bills, paperwork, and planning between the two of you, and you each don’t care about the others’ responsibilities, then sticking with a few shared items here and there might be more than enough.
+My husband and I are both what you’d call ‘techies,’ and we’re both equally involved and interested in all aspects of our life together.
+From buying groceries to paying bills or planning vacations, we either do it together or one of us takes the relay when the other is free.
+If your couple is different and you have divided shopping, bills, paperwork, and planning between the two of you, and you each don’t care about the others’ responsibilities, then sticking with a few shared items here and there might be more than enough.

 But if you find yourself in a situation similar to ours and you’ve grown tired of figuring out how to share every little bit with your significant other, then a joint account is the way to go.
 It is infinitely simpler.